 Students are taught in their tutor groups and have three lessons per fortnight.

-Year 7 lessons often begin with a presentation from two students that focuses on a recent global news event of geographical significance.
+Year 7 lessons can begin with a presentation from two students that focuses on a recent global news event of geographical significance.
 Many provoke interesting discussions that reflect directly on the concept of citizenship, both from a local and global perspective.

 Students study a wide range of physical and human Geography at a variety of local, national and international scales.
 Some of the most popular work includes an enquiry into the variations in microclimate around the school site (year 7), work on rivers and flooding (year 8) and work on globalisation and fashion with a focus on India (year 9).
 We also teach a unit on Volcanoes and Earthquakes to GCSE standard to help students to make informed option choices during year 9.